ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Registered device: a device registered at the AS, i.e., as a Client, or an RS, or both.
 A registered device acts as a requester towards the TRL endpoint.

 * Administrator: entity authorized to get full access to the TRL at the AS, and acting as a requester towards the TRL endpoint.
 An administrator is not necessarily a registered device as defined above, i.e., a Client requesting access tokens or an RS consuming access tokens.
-How the administrator authorization is established and verified is out of the scope of this specification.

 * Pertaining access token: